D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Introduction

 \section{Introduction}

-Dressing avatars with dynamic garments is a long-standing challenge in computer graphics.
-Garments are used in virtual applications, ranging from entertainment industries such as video games and animation, to fashion with clothing design and virtual try-on.
-In applications involving an avatar such as telepresence and virtual change rooms, an important use case is accurately fitting a dynamic garment model to observations captured using vision sensors~\eg 2D videos, or dynamic 3D point clouds.
+Dressing avatars with dynamic garments is a long-standing challenge in computer graphics and learning-based modeling.
+Garments are used in virtual applications, ranging from entertainment industries such as

+video games and animation, to fashion with clothing design and virtual try-on.
+In applications involving an avatar such as telepresence and virtual change rooms, an important use case is accurately fitting a dynamic garment model to observations captured using vision sensors such as 2D videos, or dynamic 3D point clouds.

-In this work, we consider the problem of deforming a 3D garment based on physical inputs.
-Given as input a garment in the form of a template mesh, physical parameters of the cloth material, and the wearer's body shape and preceding motion, our method outputs the 3D geometry of the dynamic garment at this instant.
+We consider the problem of deforming a 3D garment based on physical inputs, via learning a conditional generative model of 3D geometry deformation.
+Given a garment template mesh, physical parameters of the cloth material, and the wearer's body shape, pose and preceding motion, our method models the distribution over dynamic garment geometries $p(\text{garment deformation} \mid \text{body motion}, \text{shape}, \text{material})$, and outputs temporally consistent 3D deformations.

 Existing work can be categorized into two main classes.
-Learning-based garment models~\cite{diffusedwrinkles, drapenet, design2cloth, gan, smplicit} output a garment draped over a body given a characterization of the cloth, a body shape, and a pose.
+Pose-dependent garment models~\citep{diffusedwrinkles, drapenet, design2cloth, gan, smplicit} output a garment draped over a body given a characterization of the cloth, a body shape, and a pose.
 These methods have been successfully tested on downstream tasks such as garment reconstruction from observations and garment retargeting to different users.
 However, the problem is under-constrained as the 3D geometry of the same garment on the same body performing the same pose can vary depending on the velocity and acceleration of the body parts.
-Existing work outputs a motion-independent solution, which prevents these methods from generating garment details caused by different dynamics.
+Existing work outputs a motion-independent solution, which prevents these methods from generating temporal garment details caused by different dynamics.

-In contrast, physics-inspired simulation methods~\cite{ncs, gensim, snug, gaps, hood} can realistically animate dynamic clothes on humans in motion.
-They produce physically plausible deformations given a garment in rest-pose, body shapes and motions, thereby allowing for visually pleasing content generation.
-However, these models are auto-regressive and start simulating from a pre-defined rest-pose.
-Hence, it is not straight forward to fit the results to observations captured using vision sensors.
+In contrast, dynamic cloth simulation methods \citep{ncs, gensim, snug, gaps, hood} realistically animate dynamic clothes on humans in motion.
+They produce physically plausible deformations given a garment in rest-pose, body shapes and motions.
+However, these models leverage cloth motion descriptors to predict the next cloth state.
+Hence, they are not designed for fitting to observations captured using vision sensors.